Fusarium: Pathogen

 Fusarium oxysporum f. sp. narcissi causes rotting of the bulbs (basal rot) and yellowing of the leaves of daffodils (Narcissi).

-In 2021 it was discovered that Fusarium xyrophilum was able to hijack a South American species of yellow-eyed Xyris grass, creating fake flowers, fooling bees and other pollinating insects into visiting them, taking fungal spores to other plants.
+Fusarium xyrophilum was able to hijack a South American species of yellow-eyed Xyris grass, creating "pseudoflowers", fooling bees and other pollinating insects into visiting them, taking fungal spores to other plants.
+(For this phenomenon, see also Puccinia monoica.)

 In humans

 Some species may cause a range of opportunistic infections in humans.
 In humans with normal immune systems, fusarial infections may occur in the nails (onychomycosis) and in the cornea (keratomycosis or mycotic keratitis).
 In humans whose immune systems are weakened in a particular way, (neutropenia, i.e., very low neutrophils count), aggressive fusarial infections penetrating the entire body and bloodstream (disseminated infections) may be caused by members of the Fusarium solani complex, Fusarium oxysporum, Fusarium verticillioides, Fusarium proliferatum and, rarely, other fusarial species.
 In order to properly treat these infections, it is important, but often difficult, to identify the specific species causing the infection.
 These species are resistant to most antifungal drugs.